Thomas-Smyth/SpaceX-API-Wrapper/README.md

 ## FAQs
 * What is returned in replace of a 404?
     - When the API returns a 404, it occurs usually when an id in an endpoint was not valid.
 This has been handled in this repository by returning `undefined`.
-* Why does <insert function name here> have a filter option or an option to obtain a specific id?
+* The test seems a little odd?
     - The tests used for this wrapper are copies of [r-spacex/SpaceX-API tests](https://github.com/r-spacex/SpaceX-API/tree/master/test).
-If that feature has not been tested in their repository it has not yet been implemented.
-It is my aim to improve these tests over time, for both repositories, and then implement the additions as features to this wrapper to match the documentation.
+It seems that these are out of date for their own API.
+Once they are updated and improved I will update the tests here.
 ```